majosaurus/uni-garbage/README.md

 # Uni Garbage

 A place to store my code from different programming courses.
-As Marek said: obaly od vyfoniek, použité kondómy, a kód z intra do programovania.
+As Alice said: obaly od vyfoniek, použité kondómy, a kód z intra do programovania.

 ## Meet me as an IT person: